-Being hospitalized is often a stressful for patients and their families.
+Being hospitalized is often a stressful event for patients and their families.
 There are a number of people and programs in the hospital to help you cope.

 - Pain management: The nurses caring for patients will assist you with strategies to reduce pain and discomfort.
 A pain management service, staffed by specially trained physicians and nurses, is available upon request through the patient’s attending physician.

 - Patient representatives: A patient representative is your advocate during your hospitalization or for help with any hospital matter.
-Patient representatives work with our patients and their families to address any issues they may have—problems, complaints, or concerns about their health care with Mount Sinai Queens services.
-The patient representative also can give you information about the New York State Health Care Proxy and your rights as a patient.
-Call the Patient Representative with any questions or concerns you may have at 718-267-4310.
-In the event that a concern cannot be resolved, patients and their families can also contact the Joint Commission on Accreditation of Healthcare Organizations at 800-994-6610.
+Patient representatives work with our patients and their families to address any issues—problems, complaints, or concerns, about the health care services delivered to them by Mount Sinai Queens.
+The patient representative can also provide information about the New York State Health Care Proxy and your rights as a patient.
+Call the Patient Representative with any questions or concerns at 718-267-4310.
+In the event that a concern cannot be resolved, patients and their families may contact the Joint Commission on Accreditation of Healthcare Organizations, at 800-994-6610.

 - Private duty nurse: Arrangements for a private duty nurse may be made through the Mount Sinai Queens Nursing Department at 718-267-4276.

 - Social Services Department: The Social Services Department provides professional guidance to patients and their families and can assist you with a wide range of counseling and discharge services.
 If you are admitted, Social Services also works with you, your family, and your healthcare team to prepare you for discharge, a process that begins from the moment you are admitted.
 If you have questions, please call 718-267-4273.

 - Visiting Nurse Service: We can provide and coordinate home health care such as nursing and rehabilitation visits, medical social work, and personal care services.
 Many other organizations also provide high-quality home health care services.
 The Visiting Nurse Service at Mount Sinai Queens can be reached directly at 718-267-4366.